jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-4.md

 If men judged their own conduct more immediately by this moral sense, then it would more accurately judge on them, than on those of other men.
 The moral sense of other men have a more distant prospect.

+93 The fatal weakness of people are their own self-deceit.
-93Half the disorders of human life is caused by this self-deceit, this fatal weakness of mankind.
+-  Half the disorders of human life is caused by this.

 If we saw ourselves as how others see us, or in which they would see us if they knew all, a reform would generally be unavoidable.
 We could not otherwise endure the sight.

 Nature's remedy for self-deceit are general rules

 94 However, Nature has not left this important weakness without a remedy.

 She has not abandoned us entirely to the delusions of self-love.
 Our continual observations on the conduct of others, insensibly lead us to form to ourselves general rules on what is fit and proper to be done or avoided.

 Some of their actions shock all our natural sentiments.
 We hear everybody detest against them.

 This further confirms and even exasperates our natural sense of their deformity.

 It satisfies us that we view them in the proper light, when we see other people view them in the same light.
 We resolve never to be guilty of the like, nor ever to render ourselves the objects of universal disapprobation in this way.
 We thus naturally lay down a general rule to ourselves that we should avoid all actions which render us the objects of all those dreaded feelings.